skip to content

 • collaborative and interpersonal professional behaviour

-Many of these skills will be acquired within the student’s research group.
+The students will acquire many of these skills within the research group.
 Other skills will be developed outside their research group: at the beginning of their first year, students attend an in-house training course of lectures and workshops, and can subsequently continue their training in many areas, choosing from the wide range of courses available within the Postgraduate School of Life Sciences and the University.
 Students will also belong to a Peer Research Group, composed of other postgraduate students, within which workshops, student research projects, and scientific literature are presented and discussed.

 Open Days